 The first host I had the honor of meeting was Doctor Destruction from Wisconsin.
 My friend and I saw him earlier that evening while dining at the hotel’s restaurant.
 It was actually a comical moment; in walked the good doctor wearing full make-up, along with his assistant, Eyegore (photo below).
 I should mention that Horrorhound was not the only convention taking place at our hotel.
 A smaller group of Veterans had also convened that weekend, creating a bizarre mix of gore hounds and conservative, senior citizens.
 When Doctor Destruction entered the restaurant, you could of heard a pin drop as all the elderly patrons suddenly stopped conversing and began staring, awestruck.
 To ease the tension, I called across the room, “Hi Dr. Destruction!”
 He nodded in return, though I have no doubt he’d grown used to being stared at.

 Prior to formally meeting him in the main hall, I had watched some of his “Crimson Theater” shows and enjoyed them.
 I approached his booth and introduced myself.
 He was very personable and I was thrilled that, along with his autograph, he was selling copies of his work.
 He asked which of his episodes I had seen and I responded, VARAN THE UNBELIEVABLE.
 “Oh God, that’s so old!” he said.
 He pointed to a stack of DVD’s assuring me that, “These are much more current.”
 I went through them, buying just about every single title.
 After Horrorhound, I popped in one of these shows and was shocked at how much his program had evolved since VARAN.
-The sound quality had noticeably improved and he had expanded his empire from local public access in Kenosha, into Milwaukee, Racine, and Muskego via a local, commercial station.
+The sound quality had noticeably improved and he had expanded his empire from local public access in Kenosha, into Milwaukee, Racine, and Muskego via public access stations.

 Dr. Destruction has grown quite popular up in Wisconsin with a growing number of fans referred to as “Ghoulies.”
 He certainly warrants a closer look and will be featured in an upcoming Horror Host Spotlight.